 Panel damage: The panels of the overhead door can become damaged after heavy impacts.
 If only one or two panels have become damaged, you can have them replaced.
 Otherwise, you’ll need to replace the entire door.

-Commercial Overhead Door Maintenance Tips
+Commercial Garage Door Maintenance Tips

 If your door doesn’t need repairs, preventive maintenance can extend its lifespan.
 Protect your doors and help them continue to function by inspecting the door and performing regular upkeep.
 You may be able to avoid an extensive commercial overhead door repair down the line.